Chicago Stags: 1948–49 season

 The next year, the Stags finished third, 38–22, seven games behind division-winning Rochester Royals.
-The playoffs were expanded from six to eight teams, and the Stags played the Minneapolis Lakers in the Division Semifinals where they lost 2–0.
+The playoffs were expanded from six to eight teams, and the Stags played the Minneapolis Lakers in the Division semifinals where they lost 2–0.

 1949–50 season

-In their final season, the Stags finished tied for third with the Fort Wayne Zollner Pistons with a 40–28 record, and again lost to the Lakers in the Division Semifinals.
+In their final season, the Stags finished tied for third with the Fort Wayne Zollner Pistons with a 40–28 record, and again lost to the Lakers in the Division semifinals.

 Purchase by Abe Saperstein, name change and folding

 Abe Saperstein, owner of the famed Harlem Globetrotters, bought the Stags in June 1950.
-In August, Saperstein announced that the team would be known as the Chicago Bruins and would play double-headers with his Globetrotters on most of its home dates in Chicago Stadium, something the now-former Stags had already done several times (in fact, the Stags final playoff game was part of a triple-header that also involved the Trotters).
+In August, Saperstein announced that the team would be known as the Chicago Bruins and would play double-headers with his Globetrotters on most of its home dates in Chicago Stadium, something the now-former Stags had already done several times.
+In fact, the Stags final playoff game was part of a triple-header that also involved the Trotters.
 The Bruins also planned on playing "home games" in such cities as Detroit, Milwaukee, Peoria, Illinois, St. Louis, Kansas City and Cincinnati, making the Bruins a regional franchise.

 However, by September, Saperstein's deal to buy the club fell apart when he withdrew his offer and requested NBA president Maurice Podoloff return his $20,000 deposit, reportedly half of the purchase price.
 Saperstein claimed he had received "exactly nothing" from the NBA for his money: neither the club nor the contract of four ex-Stags players who jumped to the National Professional Basketball League.
-(Supposedly, Podoloff, acting on behest of a group of other NBA owners, "foreclosed" on the Stags due to their inability to repay a $40,000 loan that enabled them to finish the 1949-50 season in the first place.)
+(Supposedly, Podoloff, acting on behest of a group of other NBA owners, "foreclosed" on the Stags due to their inability to repay a $40,000 loan that enabled them to finish the 1949–50 season in the first place.)
 It marked the end of the NBA in Chicago until the Chicago Packers were joined in 1961.

 On April 25, 1950, Bob Cousy was drafted by the Tri-Cities Blackhawks but did not sign with the team.
 Cousy wanted $10,000 and Blackhawks owner Ben Kerner countered with $6,000 in negotiations.
 Cousy was then sold to the Stags in a trade.
-When the Stags/Bruins folded, a dispersal draft was held on October 5, 1950 to divide their players throughout the league, with Cousy going to the Boston Celtics.
+When the Stags/Bruins folded on September 25, 1950, a dispersal draft was held on October 5, to divide their players throughout the league, with Cousy going to the Boston Celtics.

-The Stags were one of seven teams that quickly left the NBA: the Anderson Packers, Sheboygan Red Skins and Waterloo Hawks jumped to the NPBL, while Chicago, Denver and St. Louis folded, shrinking the loop from 17 teams to 11 at the dawn of the 1950–51 season.
+The Stags were one of seven teams that quickly left the NBA: the original Denver Nuggets, Anderson Packers, Sheboygan Red Skins and Waterloo Hawks jumped to the NPBL, while Chicago and the St. Louis Bombers folded, shrinking the loop from 17 teams to 11 at the dawn of the 1950–51 season.
 (The situation got worse in January 1951 as the Washington Capitols folded as well, bringing the number of NBA teams down to ten.)

 The NBA would return to Chicago twice, first with the Packers/Zephyrs (now the Washington Wizards) from 1961 to 1963 and since 1966 with the Bulls.